Rahab’s House Church & Community Center

 We believe that every child deserves a childhood.
 However, in Cambodia, children from poorer families are often sent out of the home to work rather than attend school.
 We’ve learned from many of our rescued survivors that they were first subjected to trafficking and sold for sex when they were promised stable jobs as household workers.
-AIM School was created to provide an affordable education for children of low-income families.
+AIM School was created to keep kids safe by providing an affordable education for children of low-income families.

 The mission of AIM School is to provide academic and spiritual excellence in education while protecting children from sex trafficking and abuse.
 Bible lessons and biblical principles are interwoven throughout the Khmer curriculum of literacy, math, life skills and ESL.

-We opened the accredited school with two kindergarten classes of 12 students each in January 2011 and now (2018) offer classes through 6th grade as well as English classes for more than 275 students.
+We opened the accredited school with two kindergarten classes of 12 students each in January 2011 and we now have a school for 1,500 students.
 All of the teachers are certified with the government and the students will graduate after completing the 6th grade.
 With this education alone, graduates will have a much greater employment opportunity than the general population.

 At AIM School, we employ Child Advocates who regularly check in with families to reinforce the value of education and encourage them to keep their kids in school.
 Through the power of Christ’s unconditional love at work, these ministries have claimed the main street of Svay Pak for Christ, a place that was once filled with the evil of brothels offering little girls for sale.